August 17, 2024

 The Last Ipod

-This just in: Apple has discontinued the Ipod.
+This just in: Apple has discontinued the iPod.
 This is the worst news since Microsoft discontinued the Zune in 2012.

 February 4, 2021